Shared Leave Program

-The UW Organ Donor Shared Leave Program allows you to donate leave hours to or receive hours from another University employee for the purpose of organ donation.
+The UW Organ Donor Shared Leave Program allows you to donate time off hours to or receive hours from another University employee for the purpose of organ donation.
 Visit Organ Donor Shared Leave for more information about this program.

 Requests to receive leave

-Follow these steps for processing a request to receive leave:
+For medical centers staff: Follow these steps for processing a request to receive shared leave: